Blended (film): Box office

-The film performed poorly at the box office; analysts had predicted an opening weekend gross of $30 million but the film grossed just $14.2 million.
+The film performed poorly at the North American box office; analysts had predicted an opening weekend gross of $30 million but the film grossed just $14.2 million.

 It finished third at the box office behind X-Men: Days of Future Past and Godzilla.
 According to Warner Bros., the audience was 56% female and 74% over the age of 25, which indicates that families were not a big part of the opening weekend audience.

 Cinema Blend called it "one of Adam Sandler's Worst-Ever Openings" comparing it to 50 First Dates which opened to $40 million ten years previously.
 Dan Fellman Warner Bros.' president of domestic distribution attributed the weak opening to good weather over Memorial Day weekend, but was optimistic based on the A− grade from CinemaScore.
 Box Office Mojo said it was likely to earn over $50 million.

 The film had grossed $46,219,290 in North America and $81,800,000 in other territories for a total worldwide gross of $128 million.